VeronikaKatyrynchuk/JS-Practice/README.md

 # JS-Practice
-Practical and useful apps using JavaScript(10 projects, to boost my coding skills)
+Practical and useful apps using JavaScript(to boost my coding skills)

 Interactive Quiz App